evanpengyang/evanpengyang/README.md

 ## Hi there 👋

+Hi!
+I'm Evan, a UBC Business and Computer Science (BUCS) student.
+I'm passionate about combining computer science and business concepts!

 <!--
 **evanpengyang/evanpengyang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.